 - Tempting Fate:Chase: (looking down after using the grappling hook to climb a building) Good thing I don't have vertigo or some kind of ridiculous phobia.(cue a cute little parrot landing next to him)

 - This Is a Drill: As a construction worker, Chase can use a drill to break through certain areas on the ground.
 The drill can also be used to break surrounding objects and stun nearby enemies.

 - Threatening Shark: There are a few shark signs on some of the beaches that seem entirely forgettable.
 Get out in open water though, and there's a chance you end up dying very quickly.

 - Timed Mission: Certain missions on the main overworld are timed.
 Can be quite jarring considering none of the story mode levels or missions in the previous LEGO Adaptation Games were under a time limit.

-- Toilet Humor: You will explode some outhouses in a certain part of this game.
+- You will explode some outhouses in a certain part of this game.
 With people still inside them too.

 - At the end of the game, Rex Fury crashes through the roof of a house, and lands headfirst into a toilet bowl.
-It's still stuck on his head during his arrest.
+It's still stuck in his head during his arrest.

 - The Triads and the Tongs: Chan's gang is basically the Chinese mafia.

-- Training Montage: Spoofed.
+- Spoofed.
 When Chase gets the fire extinguisher, he starts squirting it everywhere where there are fires.
-Cut to the head firefighter chastising him for using it without proper training.
+Cut to the head firefighter chastising him for using it without proper training or even orders.

 - Also spoofed during the "Plumb-fu" training montage, where grandmaster Barry kicks the crap out of Chase, and then concludes he should practice on a few of his Mooks first.